ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 image...

-Pretty basic component with a nice little API that uses a custom tag, familiar `type` attribute, and naturally supports nested content.
+Pretty basic component with a nice little API that uses a custom tag, familiar `type` attribute, and naturally supports nesting HTML inside.
 There are no dependencies here.
-No magic, no hacks, nothing proprietary, no new idioms, it's just HTML and CSS that every dev knows and every browser supports.
+No magic, no hacks, nothing proprietary, no new idioms or special syntax, it's just HTML and CSS that every dev knows and every browser supports.
 It's really as if this was a standard element.

 It doesn't offer much though, so let’s see if we can support an icon:
 ```html